sebthom/dockupdater/README.md

 Automatically keep your docker services and your docker containers up-to-date with the latest version.

-A fork of Ouroboros.

 ## Overview

-Docupdater will monitor (all or specified by a label) running docker containers and running service (in docker swarm) and update them to the (latest or tagged) available image in the remote registry.
+**Docupdater** will monitor (all or specified by a label) running docker containers and running service (in docker swarm) and update them to the (latest or tagged) available image in the remote registry.

 - Push your image to your registry and simply wait your defined interval for docupdater to find the new image and redeploy your container autonomously.
 - Notify you via many platforms courtesy of [Apprise](https://github.com/caronc/apprise)
-- Use with docker swarm to update services on the latest available version
+- Use with Docker swarm to update services on the latest available version
 - Limit your server SSH access
 - Useful to keep 3rd party container up-to-date